barryclark/jekyll-now/_posts/why-acn.md

 title: The Why of Arlo's Commit Notation
 ---

-[Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation) (ACN) is a tool which can be wielded to solve certain problems, but at the outset it can be really hard to see those problems and how ACN addresses them.
+[Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation) (ACN) is a tool which can be wielded to solve certain problems: I use it to scan for risk, speed up code review, remind myself to take smaller, safe steps, ship faster and more safely, and make rollback easier.
+At the outset it can be really hard to see those problems and how ACN addresses them.
 Let's see what happens if I try to describe it all in great detail in article format.

 But first, a summary of ACN.
 Prefix each commit message with a 3-character code.
 The first character is a letter indicating the intent for example: